DonGuig/HAL-MediaPlayer/README.md

 The client is in Typescript/React.
 The server in Python/Flask.

-Node version used : `18.12.1` (use nvm)
+Node version used : `22.14.0` (use nvm)

-You may have to do `nvm alias default 18.12.1` for this node version to be used by VSCode.
+You may have to do `nvm alias default 22.14.0` for this node version to be used by VSCode.

-Execute in project root, then in folders `packages/client` et `packages/server` the following command :
+Execute in project root, then in folders `packages/client` the following command :
 `npm install`

 ### Development